 Revenue replacement is being used to supplement government operations as well as programs targeted primarily to City staff.
 The City used funds to pay staff for unpaid leave taken in 2020 as a reaction to revenue losses and budget cuts during the initial economic downturn.
-In addition, the City has expanded access to mental health services for employees and support provide program evaluation on the Truth and Reconciliation Commission.
-The City is also making a strong investment in employee recruitment and retention with an emphasis on public safety employees and other hard to fill positions.
+In addition, the City has expanded access to mental health services for employees.
+As a result of the City's continuing response to the needs expressed during the 2020 Civil Unrest it is supporting program evaluation on the Truth and Reconciliation Commission.
+The City is also making investments in employee recruitment and retention with an emphasis on public safety employees and other hard to fill positions.
 The balance of revenue replacement will be used for general government services.
 These general government services are for benefits accruing to the public but focused on programming benefitting those most impacted by the pandemic or its economic effects.
 Programming generally includes, but is not limited to, maintenance or pay-go funded building of infrastructure; health services; environmental remediation; school or educational services; public social services programming and provision of public safety services.
-More detail is found at https://stories.opengov.com/minneapolismn/published/H_Eqxll3g
+More detail is found at https://stories.opengov.com/minneapolismn/published/H EqxII3q